KeyBridge/lib-jose/readme.md

 ## JWA - JSON Web Algorithms

 JSON Web Algorithms defines algorithms and their identifiers to be used in JWS and JWE.
-The three parameters that specify algorithms are "alg" for JWS, "alg" and "enc" for JWE.
+The three parameters that specify algorithms are "alg" for JWS, "joseAlgorithmName" and "enc" for JWE.

  * **enc**
       A128CBC-HS256, A192CBC-HS384, A256CBC-HS512 (AES in CBC with HMAC),